-You will receive weekly points for completing and bringing in written homework to class on time (as per the course calendar), attending tutoring on a weekly basis, and showing instructor the tutoring signature.
-You will have homework of some kind due almost every day.
-The course calendar will be updated as needed in CANVAS, so you can always find what is due (both written and online) there.
+You will receive points weekly for completing and bringing in written homework to class on time (as per the course calendar), attending tutoring on a weekly basis, and showing instructor the tutoring signature.

 2 points: To receive 2 points, you must meet all of the criteria listed.